joone-org/SentioNova/curriculum/9798851707100/README.md

 ---

-<br>Join [MidJourney’s Discord](https://discord.gg/midjourney) to get started.
+Join [MidJourney’s Discord](https://discord.gg/midjourney) to get started.
 As a subscriber, you can directly interact with the bot through Discord messages or incorporate it into your own server to use these commands:

 - */imagine* generates low-resolution image grids from your prompts, with options to create variations, upscale, or repeat actions.
 Use images as prompts by adding a direct image URL *(.png, .jpg, .jpeg, .gif, .webp*) at the beginning of your prompt.
 Adjust the impact of an image on the final output using the *--iw (image weight)* parameter.
 Values range from 0 to 2, with 1 as the default, and higher values increase the image's influence.